 The Commonwealth averages 525 million pings a day from bad actors seeking to victimize state agencies for their own gain.
 Cybercriminals will steal money, change or destroy information, or even hold it for ransom.
 The two easiest ways for an attacker to get into your network are via phishing emails and breached passwords.

-CTR has issued a Cybersecurity Heightened Alert on January 16, 2020 with reminders and recommendations for immediate updates to internal controls related to cyber security.
+CTR issued a Cybersecurity Alert on February 26, 2020 with reminders and recommendations to prevent electronic funds transfer and direct deposit theft

 US Department of Homeland Security National Cyber Awareness System Alerts.